Customer Care procedures and support activities

 P2: High Impact—Service Use Severely Impaired The infrastructure is degraded in production, having a noticeable rate of user-facing errors or difficulties in spinning up a new production system.

-Business impact is moderate (danger of revenue loss, productivity decrease, etc.).
+Business impact is moderate (for example, danger of revenue loss or productivity decrease).

-A workaround to mitigate critical business impact is available and easy to implement.
+A workaround to mitigate critical business impact is available and can be quickly implemented.

 Affected Google Cloud component or feature is marked as General Availability.